 There’s a big difference between running an AC on the day you complete the installation and running it a few days later.

 Most of the time, a new AC comes online after the home has had no AC for multiple days.
-The house is going to be really hot and humid, so the new system has to work really hard to make the home comfortable again.
+The house is going to be hot and humid, so the new system has to work hard to make the home comfortable again.

 It makes a lot more sense to evaluate an installation a day or two after the installation is complete.
 That way, you can check how the AC functions under normal conditions.